ITO Section 182 | Offences and penalties

 23

-Such person shall pay a penalty of: - Rs.
-300,000 or - an amount equal to 200% of the tax which was sought to be evaded, whichever is higher.
+Such person shall pay a penalty of three hundred thousand rupees or an amount equal to two hundred per cent of the tax which was sought to be evaded, whichever is higher.

 General